Does Pet Insurance Cover Lipoma Surgery?

 Offers lipoma surgery coverage following a 14-day illness waiting period

-Covers lipoma surgery after a 15-day illness waiting period, with curable pre-existing conditions eligible if cured and symptom-free for 12 months
+Covers lipoma surgery after a 15-day waiting period and covers curable pre-existing conditions after 12 symptom-free months

 Do You Need Lipoma Surgery Coverage?